brickcap/openresty_examples/book.md

 ```

 In the example above we have two global variables.
 The first one `cjson` in the init_by_lua is
 a true global variable.
 One that can be accesed across request handlers.
-The second global variable
+The second global variable (decoded_one)
 that we declare in the `location /one` block is global only in the context of `/one` if we try to access
 this in the `/two` block we get a nil value.
 Besides having unexpected effects,that are hard to debug,
 global varibles have performance